 We strive to be creative, critical, collaborative, and transformative in our research and scholarship.
 We uphold San Francisco State University's mission of honoring roots, stimulating intellectual and personal development, promoting equity, and inspiring the courage to lead, create, and innovate.

 The Health Equity Institute accomplishes our work through faculty-led health equity research, the coordination and oversight of research hubs and labs designed to support faculty research, and the explicit training of MA-level students as health equity researchers and scholars.

 - The Science, Technology, and Society Research Hub

-- To lead interdisciplinary research and scholarship that provides the knowledge and recommendations needed to promote health equity
+- To lead interdisciplinary research and scholarship that provides the knowledge and recommendations to promote health equity

-- Read our Strategic Plan (.pdf) If you need a PDF document reader, visit Adobe.com.
+- Read our Strategic Plan

 Our Track Record

-HEI has brought over $20 million dollars in research and training funds to the campus.
+HEI has brought over 20 million dollars in research and training funds to the campus.

-In collaboration with the Cinema department, HEI has produced more than 50 short documentaries.
+In collaboration with the Cinema department, HEI has produced over 50 short documentaries.
 These films are student-produced and do not necessarily reflect the opinion of the Health Equity Institute.
 Students learn how to blend the art of storytelling with social justice issues.
 We are seeking funding to rebuild this program that was dissolved in 2018.